MITLibraries/dspace-submission-service/docs/architecture-decisions/0003-submission-message-spec.md

 MessageAttributes = {
     "PackageID": {
         "DataType": "String",
-        "StringValue": "<A unique ID created by the producer application that will allow said application to match the result information to each submitted package, e.g. 'etd_123123'>"
+        "StringValue": "<A unique ID created by the submitting application that will allow said application to match the result information to each submitted package, e.g. 'etd_123123' or '98765'.
+This system is agnostic about the value of the ID.>" },
+    "SubmissionSource": {
+        "DataType": "String",
+        "StringValue": "<Name of the submitting system, e.g. 'ETD'.
+Should be consistent for each submitting system (should not change over time).>"

     }
 }
 ```